Having your say about care and health services

 Mental Health Together Engagement Service

-From 1 July 2017, Healthwatch Derbyshire will be providing a Mental Health Service Receiver and Carer Engagement Service.
+Healthwatch Derbyshire are in the process of setting up a Mental Health Service Receiver and Carer Engagement Service.
 Commissioned by health and social care orgainsations, the service will involve carers who look after someone with mental health problems in the development and delivery of local health and social care services.
 If you would like to find out more and get involved, please email firstname.lastname@example.org or email@example.com